GUIDING THE DEVELOPMENT AND IMPLEMENTATION OF AN INTENSIVE BEHAVIORAL PROGRAM FOR TEACHING LANGUAGE AND BASIC LEARNER SKILLS

 The participants leave the workshop with an individualized teaching plan to begin instruction immediately, the methods of teaching the skills, data recording procedures, and a list of the progression of specific skills to be taught over several months.

-PREREQUISITES: It is strongly suggested that all participants have attended Dr. Carbone’s Verbal Behavior Introductory Workshop #1 and have at least some experience teaching children with autism within an intensive teaching program.
+PREREQUISITES: It is strongly suggested that all participants have attended Dr. Carbone’s Verbal Behavior Introductory Workshop #1 or similar and have at least some experience teaching children with autism within an intensive teaching program.
 Participants should be familiar with the ABLLS manual/or a VB MAPP of a child/children they work with.